smraisul03/production/content/post/projects.md

 ### [simplePainter](https://github.com/smraisul03/simplePainter)

-Developed a paint program in Python that can allow user to paint, save, quit, and draw, with a variety of options to their liking through various colors.
+Developed a paint program in Python that can allow users to paint, save, quit, and draw, with a variety of options to their liking through various colors.